smoeding/puppet-openssl/REFERENCE.md

 Data type: `String`

-The name of the openssl package to install.
+The name of the OpenSSL package to install.

 ##### `package_ensure`